riverhuang-batam/course-web-beginner-batam/modules/vscode-push-1/README.md

 3. When our mouse hover on that section, it will show `tick sign` click it.
 Which means we already commit changes and can be to push to Github.

-4. on there too have `triple dot` sign.
+4. On there too have `triple dot` sign.
 Click it, and will show menus, pick `push`

+5. Will show username field of github & password. write it

+6. After success you can see on your github repository/project to see your code is saved on Github/ git cloud.